-5.30 If you want to:
+- 5.30 If you want to:

-- · alter, improve or enlarge the house, fittings or fixtures; - add new fittings or fixtures (for example kitchen or bathroom installations, central heating or other fixed heaters, double glazing, laminated flooring or any kind of external aerial or satellite dish); - · put up a garage, shed or other structure; - · decorate the outside of the house;
+- alter, improve or enlarge the house, fittings or fixtures;

+- add new fittings or fixtures (for example kitchen or bathroom installations, central heating or other fixed heaters, double glazing, laminated flooring or any kind of external aerial or satellite dish);

+- put up a garage, shed or other structure;

+- decorate the outside of the house;

 you must first get our written permission.
 We will not refuse permission unreasonably.
 We may grant permission with conditions including conditions regarding the standard of the work.
-See paragraph 10.2 for more details about the procedure.
+Such works will not be taken into account when determining rent levels.
+See Paragraph 9.2 for more details about the procedure.

-We will not take your improvements into account when assessing the rent for the house.
-If you have made a request to us for permission to carry out alterations or improvements to the house, we will reply to your written request within one month of receiving your written application.
-In our reply we will tell you if we agree to the proposed alteration or improvement and if we attach any conditions that you must meet.
-If we do not reply within one month we are taken to have consented to your request.
-If we refuse permission, we will let you know in writing our reasons for refusal.
-If you are dissatisfied with our refusal or with any of the conditions you may use our Complaints Procedure or you have the right to make application to the sheriff.
+If you make a request to us for permission to carry out alterations or improvements, etc. to the house, we will reply to your written request within one month of receipt of the written application.
+In that reply we will tell you if we agree to the proposed alterations etc. and, if so, whether we attach any conditions.
+If we do not reply within one month, we are taken to have agreed to your request.
+If we refuse this kind of permission, we will let you know in writing our reasons for refusal within one month of receipt of you written application.
+If you are unhappy about our refusal or the conditions you may use our Complaints Procedure or you have the right to make application to the sheriff.

 - 5.31 If you have made alterations or improvements with our permission, you may be entitled to compensation at the end of your tenancy under regulations governing such arrangements.
-We also have the power, even if you do not qualify under these regulations to make a discretionary payment. - 5.32 If you carry out any alterations or improvements without our permission, we are entitled to restore the house to its previous condition during or at the end of your tenancy.
+We also have the power, even if you do not qualify under these regulations, to make a discretionary payment. - 5.32 If you carry out any alterations or improvements without our permission we are entitled to restore the house to its previous condition during or at the end of your tenancy.
 If we do so, we are entitled to charge you for this work.